asentner/farmerspestcontrol/README.md

-# sprout
+# Sprowt
-This is the Coalmarch upstream for our Sprout distribution
+This is the Coalmarch upstream for our _Sprowt_ distribution